runeconnor/ProductSearch.pw/README.md

 # ProductSearch.pw

-**These scripts are deprecated.
-Use https://github.com/runeconnor/PySiteAI instead.**
+## Important: These scripts are deprecated.
+Use https://github.com/runeconnor/PySiteAI instead.

 This is an SEO experiment to see if Google will rank 100% AI-generated websites.